sidvisw/SwarmSoftwareTask/README.md

 * [Obstacle Avoidance and Path Retracing](https://2019.robotix.in/tutorial/pathplanning/obstacleavoidance/)
 * [RRT Path Planning](https://2019.robotix.in/tutorial/pathplanning/rrtplanner/)

-## Submission Guidelines

-You need to submit only `code.py` file over the Teams by deadline notified for the task.

-There will be meetings held for doubts and help, on a per need basis.

 ## How to Run

 This needs to be run either in a Ubuntu (>18.04) system or in WSL (Ubuntu 18.04) inside Windows.